cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-05-04_11-00-00_mallet-end-to-end-en.md

 Now that you have the bytecode from `solcjs`, the next step is simply to deploy it:

-### Prepare the transaction to deploy the contract
+**1. Prepare the transaction to deploy the contract

     tx = { gas: 470000, data: myContract}

-### Send transaction with the smart contract
+**2. Send a transaction with the smart contract

     deploymentHash = sendTransaction(tx)

-you will get back the tx hash on which it was deployed.
+This will return the tx hash on which the contract was deployed to.

-### View receipt
+**3. View receipt

-You can view details with the following command:
+You can view transaction details with the following command:

     getReceipt(deploymentHash)

-### Save your contract address
+**4. Save your contract address

 To save your contract address, create a variable that takes the return value of getReceipt().